dchege711/study_buddy/readme.md

 :soon: Make the title contenteditable so that LaTEX can render on it.
 Also update the MathJax configuration to track the title and description on startup.

 :soon: Add spoiler tag support.

+:soon: State and Metadata are not defined for new users...

+### Add an Accounts Page

+Funny that this was added so late in the game.
+I'll be supporting downloading one's data, deleting one's account and changing one's password.

 ### Implement a Card Review System